peterGdot/Pyther.Json/readme.md

 ## Meta/Attributes

 ### Json
-The attribute allow two manually match a single property with a json attribute.
+The attribute allows to manually match a single property with a json attribute.
 This attribute will ignore the selected naming policy.

 ```php
 use Pyther\Json\Attributes\Json;